robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 because animals aggregate at resources, such as waterholes (Chamaillé-Jammes et al. 2008).
-Movement to, from, or within habitat patches or territories can also contribute to the formation of the social environment
+Movement to, from, or within habitat patches or territories can also contribute to the formation of the social environment (Spiegel et al. 2016).
-(<span class="citeproc-not-found" data-reference-id="spiegel2016">**???**</span>)
-(Spiegel et al. 2016).
 For example, in sleepy lizards (*Tiliqua rugosa*) males interacted primarily at home range edges, presumably driving territorial behaviour (Spiegel et al. 2018).
 Incorporating movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
 In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (He et al. 2019).

 ## Conclusions

 something something blah blah.

 Silk et al. (2018) presented some key multilayer questions in animal behaviour research.
 While these questions represent an important starting point for multilayer networks, we present an additional set of questions relevant to the promise and problem of scale in mutlilayer